owentechnologist/PyQuiz/README.md

 Using the following as an example, generate a sample of 20 questions regarding
 "global geography"
-without any numeric reference at the beginning of each line and keeping answers to T, F or one word.
+without any numeric reference at the beginning of each line and providing one word answers, T, F.

 Most terms in Ballet are from the ______ language (fill in the blank)~french Alton Brown has good recipes (T or F)~T